-Modernizing land use planning will support past planning and ongoing stewardship initiatives, and capitalize on new opportunities in response to emerging challenges in the management of B.C.’s public lands and natural resources.
+Modernizing land use planning supports past planning and ongoing stewardship initiatives and capitalizes on new opportunities in response to emerging challenges in the management of B.C.’s public lands and natural resources.

-As well as advancing reconciliation efforts, land use planning will support economic opportunities, increase certainty for those who operate on the land and provide trusted stewardship of B.C.’s natural resources.
+In addition to advancing reconciliation efforts, land use planning supports economic opportunities, increases certainty for those who operate on the land and provides trusted stewardship of B.C.’s natural resources.

-Land use planning will be carried out in partnership between the B.C. government and Indigenous governments.
-The values, traditions, knowledge, and cultural practices of Indigenous people will be an integral component of planning processes.
+Land use planning is carried out in partnership between the B.C. government and Indigenous governments.
+The values, traditions, knowledge, and cultural practices of Indigenous people are an integral component of planning processes.

 Strong, sustainable economy

-Land use planning will improve dialogue between the B.C. government, Indigenous governments, and industry.
-It will help build relationships and identify solutions needed to advance economic opportunities for rural communities and create lasting economic benefits for all B.C. residents.
+Land use planning improves dialogue between the B.C. government, Indigenous governments, and industry.
+It helps build relationships and identify solutions needed to advance economic opportunities for rural communities and create lasting economic benefits for all B.C. residents.

-Land use planning will help manage our resources in a changing climate.
+Land use planning helps manage our resources in a changing climate.
 Updated data and information from ongoing stewardship initiatives will support and inform planning processes.

-Land use planning will be targeted to selected priority areas throughout the province on provincial public land and waters.
-It will not include federal lands and water, private lands, or provincially designated Agricultural Land Reserve lands.
+Land use planning is targeted to selected areas throughout the province on provincial public land and waters.
+It does not include federal lands and water, private lands, or provincially designated Agricultural Land Reserve lands.

-The B.C. government has been engaging with Indigenous governments and stakeholders to identify high-priority planning projects.
-Projects will focus on urgent land-based management challenges and will support provincial priorities, including reconciliation and the economy.
-New land use planning projects will begin in 2019-2020.
+The B.C. government has been engaging with Indigenous governments and stakeholders to identify planning projects.
+Projects are focused on urgent land-based management challenges and support provincial priorities, including reconciliation and the economy.
+Please visit the Provincial Land Use Planning Engagement Platform to learn more about active land use planning projects in B.C.